jeffknupp/blog/content/2013-02-14-drastically-improve-your-python-understanding-pythons-execution-model.md

 sense `tree` is being updated; in another sense it's not.

-To make sense of this, consider what the `root` parameter actually is: a *new* binding to the object refered to by the name passed in as the `root` parameter.
+To make sense of this, consider what the `root` parameter actually is: a *new* binding to the object refereed to by the name passed in as the `root` parameter.
 In the case of our example, `root` is a name initially bound to the same object as `tree`.
 It is *not* `tree` itself, which explains why changing `root` to a new dictionary in the function leaves `tree` unchanged.
 As you'll